Architecture¶

 Chad is a small amount of glue across a stack of things that already work.
 The interesting design is in the boundaries: where Chad's process ends and OpenShell's gateway begins; where a sub-agent's filesystem ends and the GitHub Actions runner's begins; where the autonomy boundary sits relative to each external action.

 A naked CLI agent has no blast-radius story.
-Chad runs inside three boundaries, each with a different threat model:
+Chad runs inside three boundaries, each with a different threat model — plus a fourth supervisor tier that lives outside the pod and watches it from the host so token-expensive supervision doesn't run inside the agent layer.

 graph TB